Holly-Horwood/keto_kitchen/README.md

 **Home Page**

-On a smaller device like a mobile phone all recipes will display vertically one by one and on larger devices they will show as a Bootsrap card-deck side by side 3 across at a time.
-As search box has been placed at the top of the screen so it is easy for the user to find what they are looking for quickly.
+On a smaller device like a mobile phone all recipes will display vertically one by one and on larger devices they will show as a Bootstrap card-deck side by side 3 across at a time.
+A search box has been placed at the top of the screen so it is easy for the user to find what they are looking for quickly.
 A navigation bar offers a way to add, login or return to the recipes page easily.
 The logo can be clicked for quick access to the home page and each recipe contains a clickable image and a full recipe button that will both take the user to the full screen recipe.

-Each recipe includes some basic information like and overview blurb about the recipe, image, cooking time, calories, carbs, ratings etc to help the user decide which recipe they would like to make.
+Each recipe includes some basic information like an overview blurb about the recipe, image, cooking time, calories, carbs, ratings etc to help the user decide which recipe they would like to make.

 **Full Recipe Page**

+The full recipe page goes into detail more.
+It shows a larger image with the customer rating review widget below and a short blurb about the recipe.
+To the right a breakdown can been seen of important information like the author, cook time, prep time and some key nutritional information relevant to those on a Low Carb diet.

 **Recipe Search Results Page**

-**Login Page**

-This is linked to a modal that is not functioning as this is not required for this project.
+Once the customer has select all required search results (they can select multiple checkboxes or leave blank) they will be redirected to the display results page.
+Here they can view any recipes that match the criteria they have set when selecting search options.
+The options they ticked or clicked on in the search area remain visible on the screen in the search container so the user can easily see what they had chosen to look up.

+**Login**

+_*Note - User authentication was not required for this project so the modal is not currently functioning, authentication will be added in the future including user registration._

+The modal is intended to prevent users from altering recipes added by other users.
+The modal (once functioning) will require the user to enter their email address and password before they are able to login.
+Users will first need to register and logged in users will be able to add, edit or delete their own recipes.

+**Add and Edit Recipe Pages**

+These pages have an editable form with inputs for the recipe information.
+Each time a new recipe is added a unique ID is created in the Mongo database which is then used to get the recipe from the database when required.

 ### **_Skeleton_**

 **Wireframes:**

 ![Balsamic Mockup1](static/images/kitchen-mockup4.png)
 ![Balsamic Mockup2](static/images/kitchen-mockup3.png)
 ![Balsamic Mockup3](static/images/kitchen-mockup2.png)